justkro/beekeeperDocumentation/rich-text-formating.md

 > api/beekeeper/api/resources/wsgi_errors.py

 *Comment:*
-Changes in these endpoints are related to composing posts with rich text and mention people in rich text post.
+Changes in these endpoints are related to composing posts with rich text and mentioning people in rich text posts.
-Compose post not supported on mobile applications.
-Only supports rich text in the web application.
+Composing post is not supported on mobile applications.
+Rich text composing is only supported in the web application.
 Added class ```AuthenticatedPostResource```.
-In ```is_mobile_without_rich_text``` function for mobile version newer than 7.24 add support for displaying rich text.
+In ```is_mobile_without_rich_text``` function for mobile version newer than 7.24 added support for displaying rich text.
 ```get_post_content``` function processes exceptions and checks appropriate request headers.
 If html field is available, function calls ```get_mentioned_users_in_rich_text```, ```convert_emojis``` and ```html_to_plain```.
 It is important that these 3 functions are called in the specified order.